Lorenzosciacca/OSW_weather/README.md

   `&OswConfigAllKeys::weather`
   in OswConfigKey* oswConfigKeys[] = {}
   `OswConfigKey* oswConfigKeys[] = {..., &OswConfigAllKeys::weather}`
-3. Add the file weather.cpp in src/apps
+3. Add the file weather.cpp to src/apps
-4. Add the file weather.h in include/apps
+4. Add the file weather.h to include/apps
-5. Add the file DS_DIGI12pt7b.h in include/fonts
+5. Add the file DS_DIGI12pt7b.h to include/fonts
 6. Insert the location and the API key in weather.cpp
 ```
 #define OPENWEATHERMAP_APIKEY "INSERT_HERE_API_KEY"
 #define OPENWEATHERMAP_CITY "turin"
 #define OPENWEATHERMAP_STATE_CODE "IT"
 ```
-7. Add the app in the main
+7. Add the app to the main